M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

 ### 3. Use Object.assign() for a shallow copy

 `Object.assign()` copies all of the "own properties" of some *source* objects to a *target* object and returns the modified *target* object.
-But it only does this shallowly because if any of the properies are an object or array they will be *referenced* and not *copied*.
+But it only does this shallowly because if any of the properties are an object or array they will be *referenced* and not *copied*.

 ```javascript
 const personA = {